What to Carry for Hill, Trail and Fell Running

 £54.95

-Fast and Light is generally a hill runner's mentality, but distance and weather obviously play a factor in the size of (light) bag you might need.
+Fast and Light is generally a hill runner's mentality, but distance and weather obviously play a factor in the size of bag you might need.
 You'll also need to consider how you'd rather carry things – around your waist, or on your back.
-For shorter runs or races chances are you'll be fine with a waist bag if that's your preference, longer winter runs when more kit is involved and a backpack becomes more of a must.
 The more expensive bags offer extra compartments so you can divide your kit up, or offer pouches for water bottles.
 Read on to learn more about the different possibilities...

-The other detail to check is the side pockets as the number varies from pack to pack.
-If you'd like to have food/map/gloves/phone to hand without taking off your pack it's worth paying attention to these.
-We stock a wide range of packs from Gregory, Montane, OMM and Salomon across all sizes.
+The other detail to check is the side pockets, as the number varies from pack to pack.
+If you'd like to have food, map, gloves, phone etc. to hand without taking off your pack it's worth paying attention to these.
+We stock a wide range of backpacks from Montane, OMM and Salomon across different sizes.

 The range available is now quite large, with storage capacity going from a small 2L upto 12L and accessible liquid from 2.5 L to 4.5L.
-All the brands now include soft bottles which is a massive improvement in comfort from the bulky hard bottles they launched with.
-These ‘vests’ really need to be tried on and the brands compared so do take the time to come into the shop as it should ensure you get the best fitting option for you.
-They should fit snugly, more like an item of clothing than a pack, and all come in a range of sizes just like clothing!
+All the brands now include soft flasks which is a massive improvement in comfort from the bulky hard bottles they launched with.
+They should fit snugly, more like an item of clothing than a pack.
+They come in a range of sizes, just like clothing.

-When coming into the shop to choose a pack we also suggest bringing in some of your own kit to see how it will feel ‘loaded’ with some weight in it.
-You're welcome to visit our store with your kit and try on our various packs for size, fit and feel and we'll happily help with advice too.
+You're welcome to visit our store with your kit and try on our various packs for size, fit and feel with the weight you'll be carrying.
+We'll happily help with advice too.

-Shop Waist Packs / Shop Backpacks / Shop Hydration Packs
+Shop Waist Packs / Shop Backpacks / Shop Hydration Vests

 Salomon Pulse Belt